December 8th

 Commentary:

-Upon being asked 'what do you want?', there may be a plethora of wishes one wants to ask for.
-A big house, a bigger bank balance, plentiful youth, good children, lots of friends, good health.....
-The list can be endless!
+Upon being asked 'What do you want?', one may seek a plethora of wishes—a big house, a bigger bank balance, plentiful youth, good children, lots of friends, good health—the list can be endless!

 No matter how many riches one is showered with if he is enduring a painful existence in his body, who would not want to be liberated from that pain?!
-The best ambiences and the greatest food will prove repulsive for someone who is suffering from pain of any kind - it could be physical pain, being on life support, etc., or a mental affliction as well.
-Everyone wants to live a fruitful and satisfying life and pass away peacefully without much effort, exertion or toil.
+The best ambiance and the greatest food will prove repulsive for someone who is suffering from miseries of any kind—it could be some physical pain, being on life support, or a mental affliction too.
+Everyone wants to live a fruitful and satisfying life and pass away peacefully without much effort, exertion, or toil.
 This is certainly something to pray for!

-While living, there can be multitudes of scarcities - there are places where there is not enough drinking water, enough food to eat or a shelter to sleep under.
+While living, there can be multitudes of scarcities—there are places where there is not enough drinking water, enough food to eat, or a shelter to sleep under.
 Such scenarios are not pleasant and one would want to be released from the affliction of any kind of poverty.
-This is surely something to pray for so that goals can be pursued without strife.
+This is surely something to pray for so that life's goals can be pursued without strife.

 Think about it...
 Aren't these the aspects one should contemplate upon and ask for?!